quev-dev/assessment-astro/src/content/markdown/post4.md

 ---
 id: 78392
-title: The Future of Artificial Intelligence: Advancements and Challenges
+title: The Future of Artificial Intelligence - Advancements and Challenges
 author: Emberly Tatjana
 description: Exploring the latest advancements and challenges in the field of Artificial Intelligence.
 date: November 20, 2022
 tags: [AI, Machine Learning, Robotics]